On the fast convergence of random perturbations of the gradient flow: Introduction

-To analyze them, we associate the SGM with a diffusion process, i.e., the solution to a stochastic differential equation.
-Conversely, the SGM iteration can be viewed as a discrete--time, numerical scheme of such diffusion process.
-We follow the setting of the recent work by \cite{[JunchiOptimization]} and analyze a constant small step--size, continuous--time analogue of the stochastic gradient method that takes the form
+To analyze them, we associate the SGD with a diffusion process, i.e., the solution to a stochastic differential equation.
+Conversely, the SGD iteration can be viewed as a discrete-time, numerical scheme of such diffusion process.
+This point of view is closely related to stochastic approximation theory and the weak convergence theory of Markov processes, and has been thoroughly investigated in many previous works, notably the classical monographs \cite{Kushner-Yin}, \cite{[BORKAR]}, \cite{BenvenisteEtAlAdaptiveAlgorithms}.
+In particular, \cite[Chapters 7-9]{Kushner-Yin} describes the weak convergences of discrete iterations to SDE.
+Here we follow the setting of the recent work by \cite{JunchiEtAlSDE2017} and analyze a constant small step-size, continuous-time analogue of the stochastic gradient method that takes the form

 where $\sigma(z) = \left[\text{Var}\left(\nabla F(z;\zeta)\right)\right]^{1/2}$ is a positive semidefinite matrix.
-Equivalently, one can accelerate a factor of $\bt^{-1}$ and obtain for $Y^{\sqrt{\bt}}_t \equiv X_{t/\bt}$,
+Equivalently, one can accelerate a factor of $\beta^{-1}$ and obtain for $Y^{\sqrt{\beta}}_t \equiv X_{t/\beta}$,

-In other words, \eqref{Eq:SGDPerturbation} holds for $\ve=\sqrt{\bt}$.
-Therefore under the small step--size regime $\bt\da 0$, the stochastic process $Y^{\sqrt{\bt}}_t$ defined in \eqref{Eq:SGDPerturbation} can be viewed as a continuous--time analogue of the SGM iteration, which addresses the stochasticity emerging from SGM.